shubhambendkhale/Day3-line-Comparison/README.md

-1. Calculate length of Line.
+2. Check the equality of two lines.